Life on the Other Side of Sex, Drugs, and Rock and Roll, Redacted

 My indignation wasn’t related to anything significant; I was pissed off almost exclusively by trivialities.
 On Facebook, I unfriended people for infractions such as using the word “methinks,” and last week I fired a client because she referred to her boss only by his initials and it was driving me batshit crazy.
 I was glaring at people with such ferocity that my eyes had permanently narrowed, and even Kenny and Walter were getting on my nerves.

 I knew that I wasn’t well-served by my bad humor, and I knew that, unlike the existence of Donald Trump, my attitude was something I could change.
-I embarked on a mission of self-improvement, and among other therapuetic undertakings, I meditated, journaled, and upped my attendance at meetings.
-None of it helped.
-When I meditated, I thought about how much I hate the people who won’t get the fuck off the phone at the gym, and my journal entries were tirades about shit like how a barrista asked me if my parents named me July because it was the month I was born.
-Meetings were of little help: the floaty God nonsense of 12 step cliches like “Let Go and Let God” bugged the shit out of me.
-I would let go and let God only if I thought God would see fit to strike down every guy in a man bun.
-My efforts to be less cranky were making me more cranky, and I finally decided to get over it and embrace my discontent.
+I embarked on a mission of self-improvement, and among other therapeutic undertakings, I meditated, journaled, and upped my attendance at meetings.
+Nothing helped; my efforts to be less cranky made me more cranky, so I decided to embrace my discontent.

-Of course, that’s when everything changed.
-Not because I was no longer fighting myself, but because on Friday, one of the very few men who turns me on showed up in LA.
-In the past, I’ve declined his booty call invitations — I wasn’t up for it — but this time I said yes, and the very thought of it put the spring back in my step.
-It’s been a long time, and it had never occurred to me that my problem was that (ooh baby) I was hot like an oven and needed some lovin’.
+And that’s when everything changed.
+Not because I was no longer fighting myself, but because this guy I know suddenly turned up in LA.
+In the past, I’ve declined his booty call invitations, but this time I said yes.
+And as if by magic the spring returned to my step.
+It’s been a long time, and it had never occurred to me that my problem was (ooh baby) I was hot like an oven and needed some lovin’.

 I did the mandatory prep work — I waxed my toes — and I googled for sex tips in case there had been any developments I’d missed.
 I went to Trashy Lingerie to get trampwear, and oblivious to the imminence of Halloween, when the saleswoman asked what I wanted to be I proudly answered “a person who has sex.”
 I was happy, and I was completely into it.